 The "Maroon" Bells get their distinctive color from iron-stained siltstone which looks maroon in the mountain atmosphere.
 This sedimentary rock is soft and crumbly, unlike the hard granite of many other Colorado mountains.
 The mineral makes climbing the peaks extremely difficult and dangerous, but not impossible.
 Geologists estimate that the Maroon Bells began to form 300 million years ago from sediment shed from the Ancestral Rockies.

 How Far are the Maroon Bells from Aspen?

 The Maroon Bells are about 12 miles south of Aspen; just follow Maroon Creek Road from the Aspen Roundabout.
 It's proximity makes the City of Aspen a convenient place to stay for travelers who want to experience this awe-inspiring natural wonder and beauty.

 When are the Maroon Bells Open?

-Each year, Maroon Creek Road opens to the Maroon Bells Scenic Area in late spring or early summer and remains open until early October.
+Each year, Maroon Creek Road opens to the Maroon Bells Scenic Area in late spring or early summer and remains open until mid-October.
 The opening and closing of Maroon Creek Road is determined by the U.S. Forest Service, as weather conditions (or avalanche debris) can affect the specific dates.
 If you're interested in visiting Aspen when the Maroon Bells are easily accessible, double-check road access with the Forest Service.